licensezero/guide.licensezero.com/index.md

 ## <a id="relicensing">Relicensing</a>

-License Zero allows developers to set a price for changing the `LICENSE` terms for their contributions to a project to those of [The Charity Public License (Charity)](https://licensezero.com/licenses/charity).
+License Zero allows developers to set a price for changing the `LICENSE` terms for their contributions to a project to those of [The Blue Oak Model License](https://blueoakcouncil.org/license/1.0.0).
 This is called "relicensing".

 ### <a id="permissive-license">Permissive License</a>

-[Charity](https://licensezero.com/licenses/charity) is a highly permissive open source software license, much like [The MIT License](https://spdx.org/licenses/MIT) and [the two-clause BSD license](https://spdx.org/licenses/BSD-2-Clause), but easier to read and more legally complete.
-It gives everyone who receives a copy of your software permission under copyright and patent law to use it and built with it in any way they like, as long as they preserve your license information in copies they give to others and refrain from suing users of your project for violating patents on it.
+[The Blue Oak Model License](https://blueoakcouncil.org/license/1.0.0) is a highly permissive open source software license, much like [The MIT License](https://spdx.org/licenses/MIT) and [the two-clause BSD license](https://spdx.org/licenses/BSD-2-Clause), but easier to read, more legally complete, and even more permissive.
+It gives everyone who receives a copy of your software permission under copyright and patent law to use it and built with it in any way they like, as long as they preserve your license information in copies they give to others.

-Relicensing contributions to a project under Charity removes any reason for users to buy private licenses for those contributions through licensezero.com.
+Relicensing contributions to a project under Blue Oak removes any reason for users to buy private licenses for those contributions through licensezero.com.
 Under the [agency terms](https://licensezero.com/terms/agency) that you must agree to in order to offer private licenses through License Zero, you must retract an identifier from sale through the API if you relicense it.

 ### <a id="relicense-agreement">Relicense Agreement</a>